AndreaBazerla/Launchbaz/README.md

 ## Credits
 Created by [@AndreaBazerla](https://twitter.com/AndreaBazerla)
 > Hi, I'm __Andrea Bazerla__.
 I was born in Verona, Italy in '93.
 I love technology, design and creative projects.
-I've created __Launchbaz__ to challenge myself in web development and web design, to share it to the community and to create the best platform open source to play music online, together.
-Now I'm looking for a job, contact me if you want a website or an app.
+I've created __Launchbaz__ to challenge myself in web development, to share it to the community and to create the best platform open source to play music online, together.
+Now I'm studing Computer Science, but I'm looking for a job also so contact me if you want a website or an app.
 Follow me on [Twitter](https://twitter.com/AndreaBazerla) and [Linkedin](https://www.linkedin.com/in/andreabazerla)!
 Enjoy, thanks.

 ## License
 Copyright (c) 2016 Andrea Bazerla